TheBestTvarynka/tbt/content/posts/draw-tree-using-reingold-tilford-algorithm/index.md

 - `preX` or <mark>preliminary x</mark>.
   The initial node `x` coordinate we gave it based on its position among siblings.
-  This `preX` value does not take into account siblings sub-trees or children subtrees.
+  This `preX` value does not take into account siblings sub-trees or children sub-trees.
 - `mod` or <mark>modifier</mark>.
   Denotes how much we need to shift node descendants (**but not the node itself**) to the right to make descendants centered with respect to the node.

 ![](./mod.png)

 - `shift` or <mark>shift</mark> :rofl:.
-  Denotes how much we need to shift the node **and** its descendants to the right to avoid overlapping with the previous sibling subtree.
+  Denotes how much we need to shift the node **and** its descendants to the right to avoid overlapping with the previous sibling sub-tree.

 ![](./shift.png)